ziw-liu/peekzarr/README.md

 Known issues:

 - VS Code: [`terminal.integrated.enableImages`](vscode://settings/terminal.integrated.enableImages) needs to be enabled.
 - tmux: To view high resolution images, version 3.4+ is required and the feature is behind a compile flag.
+The true-color feature also needs to be enabled.